go12/go12.github.io/_posts/2020-03-10-cnet-password-managers-a-little-pain-for-a-lot-of-security.md

 ---
 layout: post
-title: CNET - Password managers: A little pain for a lot of security
+title: CNET - Password managers - A little pain for a lot of security
 categories: [industry]
 tags:
 date: 2020-03-10